kaishiqi/I18N-Gettext-Supported/README.md

 1. First, use the keywords in the source file wrap string need to be translated.
 2. Open .po file, click on the Poedit main UI of `Update` button to parsing keywords in the source file.
 3. Translation the string and save, automatically compile .mo file on save.
-4. Load the .mo file in you project to used.
+4. Load the .mo file in you project to be used.